 - A tour educator, licensed by the Israeli government, on each bus

-IsraelNow stays in contact 24/7 with the Israeli government’s situation monitoring room.
+- IsraelNow stays in regular contact with the Israeli government’s situation monitoring room.

-An emergency phone number will be provided to families prior to departure.
-Teens are not permitted to bring cellphones on the trip to allow for a fully immersive experience.
+- An emergency phone number will be provided to families prior to departure.
+To allow for a fully immersive experience, teens are not permitted to bring cell phones on the trip.

 IsraelNow continually monitors COVID-19 developments from the CDC, states, and local regulatory bodies and from authorities in Israel.
 Protocols will be updated as required.